 Venturing north, the landscape dramatically descends from these towering heights to the Caspian Sea’s edge, a captivating transition from rugged summits to the tranquil embrace of the sea.

 To the south, a different spectacle unfolds as a 2,000-foot (600-meter) plateau gracefully meets the Persian Gulf and the Gulf of Oman.
 This remarkable fusion of elevation and water creates a tapestry of natural wonders, inviting travelers to witness the awe-inspiring beauty that defines Iran’s diverse and captivating terrain.

 Surprisingly, Iran is not completely flat or desert land.
 55 percent of Iran is mountainous and more than 100 peaks are higher than 4000 meters.
-Iran’s mountains are divided into four groups: Alborz range in the north, Zagros chain in the west, Eastern Mountains, and central ones.
-There are some volcanic peaks like Damavand, Sabalan, Taftan and etc. strange caves and springs and spas have given more beauty to the mountains.
+Iran’s mountains are divided into four groups: the Alborz range in the north, the Zagros chain in the west, the Eastern Mountains, and the central ones.
+There are some volcanic peaks like Damavand, Sabalan, Taftan, and etc. Strange caves and springs and spas have given more beauty to the mountains.

 It’s good to know that evidence of early communities and urban settlements have been found in the Zagros mountains.
-Therefore, picturesque nature and also the cultural and historical attraction of Iranian mountains are considerable.
+Therefore, the picturesque nature and also the cultural and historical attractions of the Iranian mountains are considerable.
 The following table shows the twenty highest of Iran’s mountains.
 It’s a brief list and lots of mountains can be added to it.
-By the way Kuh in the Persian means mountain.
+By the way, Kuh in Persian means mountain.

-Now it’s time to introduce the most visited ones:
+Now it’s time to introduce the most visited Iran Mountains: